MathICIMAF/Helmholtz-Equation/README.md

-# Helmholtz-Equation
+# HelmholtzEquation
-HelmholtzEquation is a FEM code implemented in Julia language to compute the pressure field of a 2D Helmholtz problem with mixed boundary conditions.
+**HelmholtzEquation** is a FEM code implemented in [Julia](https://julialang.org/) language to compute the pressure field of a $2D$ Helmholtz problem with mixed boundary conditions.